Joe Biden Remembers His Son In His New Memoir

 On coping with the death of his wife, daughter and son

 There was a time, the first time around, when I actually began to lose my faith.
 But I had a father who wouldn't let that happen.
 It's the "Why me, God?" sort of syndrome.
 One time, I was essentially expressing that by my body language to my father, and he came over to the house.
 My father was a well-read, high school-educated man who was very graceful.
 He had gone to a card store and he got one of those rectangular frames with a cartoon inside of it.
 And it was Hagar the Horrible and there's a picture of Hagar's boat, having been hit by lighting, and it's sinking.
-And he's shaking his fist at heaven saying "Why me, God?"
+And he's shaking his fist at heaven saying, "Why me, God?"
 In the next frame, a voice from heaven comes out and says: "Why not?"

 And my dad taught us you just gotta get up.
-Where does it say the world owes you living, pal?
+Where does it say the world owes you a living, pal?
 Get up.
 Get up.
 And what I learned the first time around was when you have purpose, it makes it all easier to deal with and you find yourself, at least I find myself internalizing: "What would my Beau want me to be doing now?
 What would Beau think of me if I didn't step up and do this?"

 I still have that cartoon.
 If you come to my house, it sits on my desk.
-I've had it on my desk for the last 25 years.
+I've had it on my desk for the last, probably 25 years.

-On the Anita Hill situation and Justice Clarence Thomas allegations
+On Anita Hill and the Clarence Thomas allegations

 I believed her allegations.
-I believed her allegations and said so, No.1.
-No. 2, that was 25 years. ago and we've learned a lot since then.
-No. 3, because of — and I talked then of harassment being a major, major social issue that we were not confronting.
+I believed her allegations and said so, number one.
+Number two, that was 25 years ago and we've learned a lot since then.
+Number three, because of — and I talked then about harassment being a major, major social issue that we were not confronting.
 Number four, that's why I wrote, I personally — with my own hand — wrote the Violence Against Women Act.
 And that's why I had to fight through women's groups that didn't support it at first because they thought it was going to overcome the issues of choice and gender.
 And they eventually surrounded it and embraced it and we got it passed.

 Absolutely, and I said [the Violence Against Women Act was because of Anita Hill].

 The part that I feel badly is: Anita Hill did not get treated fairly.
 The part that was the most difficult was there were two witnesses — one major witness, a very substantial, well-respected woman who would be able to give evidence that she was told contemporaneously by Anita Hill what was happening.
-And at the last minute, she said she did not want to testify.
+And so at the last minute, she said she did not want to testify.

 So I had a really bright guy running the committee, well-known guy named Ron Klein and he suggested: look, we better go to her hotel and have an affidavit where, if she says she's not going to testify, she has to sign and say she's not.
 We want you to testify.